PDBeurope/ner_for_protein_structures/README.md

 Alternatively, the models can be accessed through Huggingface's inference API.
 This option does require a Huggingface account and an authentication token.
 The details on how to register and how to set up the token can be found on [Huggingface](https://huggingface.co/)

+## Annotation handbook and TeamTat user guide

+The annotation handbook with details on how to annotate different entity types and the user guide on the annotation tool TeamTat can be found here: [Annotation handbook and user guide](docs/user_guide_and_annotation_handbook_to_Sci_Data_v2.pdf)

 ## Support
 For any feedback, help, bug report please email to: